Hooba97/Ai-Arcade-Game/README.md

 - Coin Collection: Collect coins to increase your score and level up.
 - Walls & Obstacles: Avoid randomly generated walls that block your movement.
 - Timer: Manage the time remaining while collecting coins.
-- Level Progression: Each level requires more coins to level up, and the number of obstacles increases.
+- Level Progression: Each level requires more coins to level up, increasing the number of obstacles.
 - Game Over: Once the timer runs out, the game will display your score, and you can choose to return to the main menu.
 - Sound Effects: A sound plays when you collect a coin.
 - Responsive Controls: The player moves in response to key presses, with adjustments for smoother gameplay.

 ## Installation
-This game is written in Python, so make please make sure you have Python installed on your computer.
+This game is written in Python, so please ensure you have Python installed on your computer.

 ### Step 1: Install Python
 - Go to the official Python website: https://www.python.org/downloads/

 ### Step 2: Install dependencies:
-The game uses the `pygame` dependencie, You can install the necessary dependencies using pip:
+The game uses the `pygame` dependency, You can install the necessary dependencies using pip:

 ```bash
    pip install pygame